King-Hash-Org/NIPs/NIPS/nip2.md

 One can join with a listing fee of 0.1 ETH

 ## How to join as a Trusted Node Operator
 a.
-Identity should be verified.
+Identity should be verified. <br />
 b.
-Have a positive reputation in the web3/blockchain community.
+Have a positive reputation in the web3/blockchain community.<br />
 c.
-Not have a history of dubious conduct (as determined by a review of staking history).
+Not have a history of dubious conduct (as determined by a review of staking history).<br />

 ## Security Considerations